 Alaska is not a gambling-friendly state by any stretch.
-Not only are the online betting options extremely limited, but so are the land-based options.
-Alaska has no state lottery, no physical casinos, no horse racing tracks and no legal poker rooms.
+Not only are the online betting options in Alaska extremely limited, but so are the land-based options.
+Alaska betting fans have no state lottery, no physical casinos, no horse racing tracks and no legal poker rooms.
 Online betting is similarly restricted with nearly all forms of internet wagering restricted.

 As far as online betting goes, the only legal options for Alaskans are fantasy sports and skill games.
 Online poker and casino games are out of the question as well and there are no plans to change that any time soon.
 Even online horse wagering and greyhound betting is prohibited in the state.

 The legal online betting options in Alaska consist of three major gaming sites.
 Each of these is considered legal because what they offer is determined to be contests of skill.
 The following betting sites are completely legal under all state and federal laws.

 Out of these two forms of gambling, fantasy sports is by far the most popular.
 The industry is currently in a growth phase and hundreds of contests are hosted every day at the two largest fantasy sports sites.
 FanDuel and DraftKings are both home to week-long fantasy leagues in which the top prizes sometimes reach a million dollars or more.